DrStr4Nge147/L4D2-DualPrimary-Plugin/README.md

 ### No Automatic Storage
 - Check if you're picking up primary weapons (not pistols/melee)

+### Duplicate Weapons Not Blocked
+- Verify `sm_dualprimary_allow_duplicates` is set to `0`
+- Check for any conflicting plugins that might modify weapon behavior
+- Ensure you're using the latest version of the plugin
 - Enable debug mode: `sm_dualprimary_debug 1`
 - Check console for error messages